 For more information and a brief video, visit: http://www.hhs.gov/hipaa/for-individuals/family-members-friends/index.html.

-Any violation or breach of patient health information – including, but not limited to:
+What should I do if there is a violation or breach of one or more of my patient’s health information – examples include, but are not limited to:

 Patient Authorization Guidance Tool

-CalOHII, in partnership with stakeholders, has developed the Patient Authorization Guidance Tools.
-Recognizing the complexity of federal and state laws, this tool is envisioned to provide simplified decision support for providers.
+CalOHII, in partnership with various industry stakeholders, developed the Patient Authorization Guidance Tools to assist providers understand the complexity of federal and state laws related to uses and disclosures of specially protected health information.

 The links below are the Patient Authorization Guidance tools: